Christian Fürchtegott Gellert

-Christian Fürchtegott Gellert (4 July 1715 – 13 December 1769) was a German poet, one of the forerunners of the golden age of German literature that was ushered in by Lessing.
+Christian Fürchtegott Gellert (4 July 1715 – 13 December 1769) was a German poet, novelist, and popular moralistic writer, one of the forerunners of the golden age of German literature that was ushered in by Lessing.

 Biography

-Gellert was born at Hainichen in Saxony, at the foot of the Erzgebirge.
+Gellert was born at Hainichen in Saxony, on 4 July 1715 at the foot of the Erzgebirge.
 After attending the school of St. Afra in Meissen, he entered Leipzig University in 1734 as a student of theology, but in 1738 Gellert broke off his studies as his family could no longer afford to support him and became a private tutor for a few years.
 Returning to Leipzig in 1741, he contributed to the Bremer Beiträge, a periodical founded by former disciples of Johann Christoph Gottsched who had revolted against the pedantry of his school.
 Owing to shyness and poor health, Gellert gave up the idea of entering the ministry.
 However, he finally completed his magister degree in 1743 and qualified as a university lecturer in 1744.
 In 1745 he established himself as a Privatdozent in philosophy at the university of Leipzig, lecturing on poetry, rhetoric, and moral philosophy.
 In 1751 he was appointed extraordinary professor of philosophy, a post he held until his death at Leipzig in 1769.
+His brother Christlieb Ehregott Gellert became a noted metallurgist at the mining academy in Freiberg.